ros-controls/ros2_controllers/gpio_controllers/doc/userdoc.rst

 .. generate_parameter_library_details::
   ../src/gpio_command_controller_parameters.yaml

 The controller expects at least one GPIO interface and the corresponding command interface names or state interface.
-Command and state interfaces are optional.
+However, these Command and State interfaces are optional.
+The controller behaves as a broadcaster when no Command Interface is present, thereby publishing the configured GPIO state interfaces if set, else the one present in the URDF.

 .. note::